krzysztofzablocki/Sourcery/README.md

 $ ./bin/sourcery --sources <sources path> --templates <templates path> --output <output path>
 ```

-> Note: this command differs depending on how you installed Sourcery (see [Installing](#installing))
+> Note: this command differs depending on how you installed Sourcery (see [Installation](#installation))

 ### Swift Package command

 Sourcery can now be used as a Swift package command plugin.
-In order to do this, the package must be added as a dependency to your Swift package or Xcode project (see [Installing](#installing) above).
+In order to do this, the package must be added as a dependency to your Swift package or Xcode project (see [Installation](#installation) above).

 To provide a configuration for the plugin to use, place a `.sourcery.yml` file at the root of the target's directory (in the sources folder rather than the root of the package).